 However, what Descartes did not make clear is that consciousness is the faculty that perceives that which exists, so it requires something outside of itself in order to function: it requires, and is dependent upon, existence.
 The primacy of existence states that existence is primary and consciousness is secondary, because there can be no consciousness without something existing to perceive.
 Existence is independent of, makes possible, and is a prerequisite of consciousness.
 Consciousness is not responsible for creating reality: it is completely dependent upon reality.

-Early debates on the nature of matter centred on identifying a single underlying principle (Monism): water was claimed by Thales, air by Anaximenes, Apeiron (meaning "the undefined infinite") by Anaximander, and fire by Heraclitus.
+Early debates on the nature of matter centered on identifying a single underlying principle (Monism): water was claimed by Thales, air by Anaximenes, Apeiron (meaning "the undefined infinite") by Anaximander, and fire by Heraclitus.
 Democritus conceived an atomic theory (Atomism) many centuries before it was accepted by modern science.

 The nature of the mind and its relation to the body has also exercised the best brains for millennia.
-There is a large overlap here with Philosophy of Mind, which is is the branch of philosophy that studies the nature of the mind, mental events, mental functions, mental properties and consciousness, and their relationship to the physical body.
+There is a large overlap here with Philosophy of Mind, which is the branch of philosophy that studies the nature of the mind, mental events, mental functions, mental properties and consciousness, and their relationship to the physical body.

 In the 17th Century, Descartes proposed a Dualist solution called Substance Dualism (or Cartesian Dualism) whereby the mind and body are totally separate and different: the mental does not have extension in space, and the material cannot think.